eclipse-sumo/sumo/docs/web/docs/netedit.md

 (Sinks) (Similar to a [Flow Network](https://en.wikipedia.org/wiki/Flow_network)).

-The creation of TAZs requiere two steps:
+The creation of TAZs require two steps:

 1\) **Creation of the polygon (similar to a polygon shape):** Press *Start drawing* button (or alternatively press ENTER key) and click over